India - Environment & Climate Change overview

 - The National Environment Policy 2006 is a response to India’s national commitment to a clean environment.
 The National Action Plan on Climate Change (NAPCC) provides a sustainable development course of action that meets both economic and environmental goals at the same time.

-- The Environment Protection Act, 1986 regulates the protection and improvement of the Environment.
-The National Green Tribunal Act, 2010 led to the establishment of the National Green Tribunal, a specialized body equipped with the necessary expertise to handle environmental disputes involving multi-disciplinary issues.
+- The Environment (Protection) Act, 1986 regulates the protection and improvement of the environment.
+The National Green Tribunal Act, 2010 led to the establishment of the National Green Tribunal, a specialised body equipped with the necessary expertise to handle environmental disputes involving multi-disciplinary issues.

-- A new Draft Environmental Impact Assessment (EIA) released in March 2020, aims to evaluate the possible environmental impacts of a proposed project or development.
+- A new Draft Environmental Impact Assessment (EIA), released in March 2020, aims to evaluate the possible environmental impacts of a proposed project or development.
 It takes into account the inter-related socio-economic, cultural and human health impacts.
-Environment Impact Assessment in India is falls under the Environment Protection Act, 1986.
+Environment Impact Assessment in India falls under the Environment Protection Act, 1986.

 - The Water (Prevention and Control of Pollution) Act, 1974 regulates the prevention and control of water pollution.